-A later section on Performance Measurement describes how particular VSHSL-funded providers will measure and be held accountable for their impact on the clients they serve.
+A later section, Measuring VSHSL Strategy and Program Performance, describes how particular VSHSL-funded providers will measure and be held accountable for their impact on the clients they serve.
 That part of the process describes how the VSHSL’s programs serve and benefit their particular clients.

 Reading the Descriptions of This Plan’s Strategies and Programs

-Each of the following sections describe the implementation plan’s strategies and programs for each VSHSL result area.
+Each of the following sections describe this plan’s strategies and programs for each VSHSL result area.
 This plan sets out 67 programs or strategies across all five result areas.
 Each strategy or its programs has a description capsule that contains five elements: (1) community-level change contribution, (2) concept, (3) rationale, (4) timeline, and (5) a VSHSL proceeds allocation table.

 Understanding the “Concept” Entry

-The majority of VSHSL strategies and program descriptions in this implementation plan describe an intended effect that the program should achieve through its investments.
-In most cases these descriptions are not unduly prescriptive as to how or by what method a funded organization would achieve the effect.
+The majority of VSHSL strategies and program descriptions in this plan describe an intended effect that the program should achieve through its investments.
+In most cases these descriptions are not unduly prescriptive as to how or by what method a funded entity would achieve the effect.
 The focus on effect (as opposed to effort) is a key component of the VSHSL’s result-based planning methodology.
-An effects-based approach allows organizations to propose during a Request for Proposal process how they would achieve the program’s intended effect for the community they would hope to serve.
-This approach is premised upon the belief that in most cases, the organizations closest to the community will have the best sense in how to design a specific program proposal to contribute to the desired community-level change in the context of their cultural, geographic and experiential context.
+An effects-based approach allows entities to propose during a Request for Proposal process how they would achieve the program’s intended effect for the community they would hope to serve.
+This approach is premised upon the belief that in most cases, the entities closest to the community will have the best sense in how to design a specific program proposal to contribute to the desired community-level change in the context of their cultural, geographic and experiential context.

 This approach is also consistent with the VSHSL’s continuous commitment to community partnership.
-Having integrated community input and feedback in all major stages of VSHSL planning to this point, the next major phase of community partnership will be when community-based organizations prepare and propose plans for how they would achieve a program’s concept.
+Having integrated community input and feedback in all major stages of VSHSL planning to this point, the next major phase of community partnership will be when entities prepare and propose plans for how they would achieve a program’s concept.

-This plan contains four varieties of concept in its program description capsules:

-The majority of concepts, particularly for new programs, are provider and method agnostic—they describe the intended effect and then leave openthen leave open the type of contracted community based organization or organizations that may seek to implement the program and by what method the organization or organizations may achieve the effect.
-Most of the VSHSL’s new programs fall into this category.
+The description of each strategy or programeither identifies a specific entity to implement the strategy or program or identifies the type or types of entity(ies) that are eligible to apply to implement the strategy or program.
+When identifying a specific entity, this plan specifies that entity by name.
+In cases where a specific entity is not identified by name to implement the strategy or program, the strategy or program will be implemented after a process that complies with laws and regulations governing King County’s processes to procure and contract for services.

-In some cases, a VSHSL program specifies a service delivery model in which another government entity—in some cases another part of King County like Public Health—Seattle & King County or an agency of another level of government like the Washington Department of Veterans Affairs—will either perform the services directly or lead a follow-on subcontracting process.
-For these programs, the concept description specifically mentions the particular government entity and whether it will be the executor of the program or whether it will subcontract.
-This type of program concept often involves the other government entity blending funds from other fund sources.
+In some cases, a VSHSL program specifies a service delivery model in which another government agencyin some cases another part of King County (like Public Health—Seattle & King County) or an agency of another level of government (like the Washington Department of Veterans Affairs)—will either perform the services directly or lead a follow-on subcontracting process.
+For these programs, the concept description specifically mentions the particular government agency and whether it will be the executor of the program or whether it will subcontract.
+This type of program concept often involves the other government agency using funds from other fund sources in addition to VSHSL investments.

-In other cases, a VSHSL program leaves open the possibility that a community-based organization or another type of entity may respond to a Request for Proposal to achieve the strategy or program’s desired effect.

-The last category of concept is one in which the implementation plan directs continuation of a particular program by a particular provider.
-This type of concept applies only to a limited number of programs continued from the former VHSL.

 To What Community-Level Changes Will the VSHSL Contribute?